All Episodes

 We're the ones making sure what you believe becomes policy.

-We're the ones in some of the media in both in both conservative and liberal spheres is the same.
+We're the ones, and some of the media in both conservative and liberal spheres is the same.

-And that's reason why there's some never Trumpers out there in both areas, left and right in the uh in the think tank sphere.
+And that's the reason why there's some never-Trumpers out there in both areas, left and right, in the think tank sphere.

 I need to put this story in the stack for further detail tomorrow.